 Do not skip making the sauce.

 After the short ribs are done cooking, strain out the liquid into a gravy fat separator.
-Then pour that liquid back into the pot or into a gravy boat for serving.
+Then pour that liquid back into the pot and bring to a low rolling boil, cook until the sauce has reduced by half.
+Add a pat of butter, stir and the sauce is ready.

-For the gouda mashed potatoes, you'll prepare these like a traditional mashed potato, stove top.
+For the gouda mashed potatoes, you'll prepare these like traditional mashed potatoes, stove top.

 My secret for the best mashed potatoes ever, is once you drain out the water from boiling potatoes, return them to the pan with the stovetop heat on, let them steam like this for a minute or so.